team-abyss-p2/finnby/README.md

     expose a way to declare new stylesheets at runtime they will need to rely on a babel transform to extract the static parts ahead of time and use inline styles for everything else.
 It's possible but hasn't been tested yet.
--   The CLI does not automatically pack the code directory into a pbin archive (the code to do this is written but not published yet as it requires panorama.dll to be patched with the key used to sign the archive)
 -   The CLI is using Rollup as a bundler for simplicity since it's also what's used to package the CLI and runtime, but if the capabilities needed for hot reloading get unlocked in the engine this will get switched over to Metro.